 Femi Ojagbule (Physiotherapist)

 Femi obtained his Bachelor of Physiotherapy from University of Ibadan (Nigeria) in 2005 and in 2010 completed a Masters of Science in Applied Sports and Exercise Science from University of Wolverhampton in UK.
 After completing his MSc.
-Degree, Femi continued to expand his knowledge and clinical skill by taking several postgraduate courses, such as the McKenzie Method® of Mechanical Diagnosis and Therapy® Parts A & C; Vestibular Rehabilitation, Mulligan Concept and Manual therapy.
+Degree, Femi continued to expand his knowledge and clinical skill by taking several postgraduate courses, such as the McKenzie Method® of Mechanical Diagnosis and Therapy® Parts A & C; Vestibular Rehabilitation, dry needling/IMS, Mulligan Concept and Manual therapy.
 His area of clinical special interest include McKenzie Mechanical Diagnosis and Therapy of Musculoskeletal disorders, Sports Physiotherapy, Return to Play and Return to Work.
 Femi’s treatment philosophy is in the importance of empowering patients to treat themselves.
 He applies this principle to every patient he sees.

 Mandeep Randhawa (Physiotherapist)

 Mandeep Randhawa is a physiotherapist with many years of experience treating musculoskeletal injuries related to sports, work, motor vehicle accidents and more.
 He is passionate about helping people return to everyday activities in their life and believes in educating people in the prevention of injuries as well.
-Mandeep is certified in both Soft Tissue Release techniques and Myofascial Mobilization techniques, and uses his manual therapy skills to treat both acute and chronic musculoskeletal injuries.
+Mandeep is certified in both Soft Tissue Release techniques and Myofascial Mobilization techniques, as well as dry needling/IMS, and uses his manual therapy skills to treat both acute and chronic musculoskeletal injuries.
 He has also completed advanced courses to further his knowledge in treating areas such as the hip, knee and TMJ (jaw).
 Mandeep enjoys spending time with his kids and family in his free time.

 Mark Wu, Kinesiologist BHK, CSCS